(As amended through March 10, 2017)

 Annual Performance Evaluation.
 The Board conducts an annual self-evaluation to assess its performance.
 Each of the standing committees also conducts an annual self-evaluation.

 Director Compensation.
 The Board, considering the recommendations of the Committee, reviews and determines the philosophy underlying directors' compensation and any potential impact of compensatory or other arrangements on director independence.
-The Committee reviews and establishes the components of compensation for directors and recommends changes in compensation to the Board.
-A director who is also an officer of the Company shall not receive additional compensation for such service as a director.
+The Committee reviews and provides advice to the Board on the components of compensation for directors and recommends changes in compensation to the Board.
+A director who is also an officer of the Company may not receive additional compensation for such service as a director.

 Stock Ownership or Retention Guidelines.
 To more closely align their interests with those of shareholders generally, directors must own stock of the Company as provided in stock ownership or retention guidelines adopted by the Board from time to time.
-The Committee reviews and establishes the stock ownership guidelines for directors and recommends changes to the Board.
+The Committee reviews the stock ownership guidelines for directors and, as appropriate, recommends changes to the Board.
+The Committee also monitors compliance by directors with the relevant stock ownership guidelines.

-Selection and Oversight of the CEO and Senior Management.
-The Board shall be responsible for identifying potential candidates for, and selecting, the CEO and for electing all other executive officers on the recommendation of the CEO.
-The Board acts as an advisor and counselor to the CEO and the executive management team, and ultimately monitors their performance.
+Selection and Oversight of the CEO and Senior Managers.
+The Board will be responsible for identifying potential candidates for and selecting the CEO and, with the involvement of the CEO, for selecting all other Senior Managers (i.e., any person who meets the definition of an "officer" under Section 16 of the Securities Exchange Act of 1934, as amended).
+The Board acts as an advisor to the CEO and Senior Managers, and ultimately monitors and oversees their performance.

 Management Evaluation.
-The Board conducts an annual review of the performance of the CEO and senior management.
-The results of the reviews are shared with the CEO and the Compensation Committee, which considers the evaluation and establishes the compensation of the CEO and other senior management based on this evaluation.
+The Board conducts an annual review of the performance of the CEO and Senior Managers.
+The results of the reviews are shared with the CEO and the Compensation Committee, which considers the evaluation and establishes the compensation of the CEO and other Senior Managers.

 Succession Planning.
-The Board plans for succession to the position of the CEO, including succession in the event of an emergency or the retirement of the CEO.
-The Board shall ensure that successors are identified or that a plan is in place to identify successors for the CEO and for the top management positions.
-The Board also periodically reviews the Company's succession plans for senior management.
+The Board plans for succession of the CEO and all other Senior Managers, including succession in the event of an emergency or retirement.
+The Board ensures that successors are identified or that a plan is in place to identify successors for the CEO and other Senior Managers positions and oversees talent development planning for individuals who may be included in the succession pipeline.
+The Board regularly reviews the Company's succession plans for Senior Managers.

 Carry out other duties as set forth in the Company's Articles of Association or as requested by the Board as a whole, depending on need and circumstances.